meap/runecs/README.md

 ### AWS Credentials

-RunECS supports AWS credential configuration through environment variables as documented in the [AWS CLI Environment Variables guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html).
-This approach integrates seamlessly with tools like [direnv](https://direnv.net/), enabling you to maintain distinct AWS account configurations, regions, and other settings on a per-directory or per-project basis.
-This makes it particularly useful for managing multiple AWS environments without the hassle of constantly switching profiles.
+AWS credential configuration through environment variables is supported as documented in the [AWS CLI Environment Variables guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html).
+This approach integrates seamlessly with tools like [direnv](https://direnv.net/), enabling distinct AWS account configurations, regions, and other settings to be maintained on a per-directory or per-project basis.
+Multiple AWS environments can be managed effectively without the need for constant profile switching.

 ## Key Features

-For a complete list of available commands, run `runecs --help`.
-Below are some common use cases to help you get started.
+A complete list of available commands can be obtained by running `runecs --help`.
+Common use cases are demonstrated below.

 ### Deploy a Specific Docker Image Tag

-Deploy a specific Docker image tag or commit SHA to your ECS service.
-This is particularly useful for rolling back to a known-good version or deploying a specific build:
+A specific Docker image tag or commit SHA can be deployed to an ECS service.
+This functionality is particularly useful when rollbacks to known-good versions are required or when specific builds need to be deployed:

 ```bash
 runecs deploy --service mycanvas-ecs-staging-cluster/web -i 9cd43549f03faf9bbc0ddc3eba8585f00098b240